Tom Payne Cuts His Luscious ‘Walking Dead’ Locks For New TV Role

 The actor took to his official Instagram account to alert fans to his creative decision to cut his hair.

-The image only shows locks of his hair with the caption of “New Beginnings,” so there is yet to be an image of Tom without his trademark locks.
+The image only shows locks of his hair with the caption of “New Beginnings,” so there has yet to be an image of Tom without his trademark locks.
 Which means fans will have to keep an eye on his Instagram account or stay tuned for celebrity images of the actor at events to find out just how short his hair is now.

 However, many of his fans replied to the image on Instagram to show their dismay at the loss of his long locks.
 And, considering the length of hair removed in the image, fans speculated that Tom would be sporting a much shorter hairstyle for Prodigal Son.